What Is Cellular Manufacturing?

-Also read our Comprehensive Guide into Kitting.
+Also read our Comprehensive Guide to Kitting.

 It is common for systems engineers to use process mapping to gain a complete understanding of each process step.
 This helps calculate the number of machines and people and the type of tooling and even parts required for assembly.
 It also includes optimal lot size and especially the sequence of steps in the process.

 Support structures are also important in cell design.
 This includes how the cell is scheduled, what containers are used, and how they fit the ergonomics.
 It also includes how raw materials are brought into the cell and staged for use and how they are removed, and what happens next.

 With these considerations in mind, an optimum cellular design can be determined.
 The physical structure must integrate with the other cells within the factory and will often be intuitive about what configuration should be used after the above considerations are complete.

 Types of cell layouts

 There are many types of layouts for configuring cellular manufacturing.
 These include:

 Linear cells (also called “I” cells) are like mini assembly lines.
 Work proceeds in order, with each machine adding value to the part until it is finished.
 Linear cells require access to both sides of the layout for optimization.
 However, it is also possible to configure it with labor on one side and point-of-use raw materials or components on the other.

 Example: An example of a linear cell would be rugged metal lunch pails where no steps require repeating, and no equipment is needed to perform more than one task.
 The material is stamped, bent, buffed, hinged, and painted in order until the unit is complete.